-Figure 6-16: Host Port Routing Network Configuration
+Figure 5-16: Host Port Routing Network Configuration

-Figure 6-17: ACEmanager: LAN > Host Port Routing
+Figure 5-17: ACEmanager: LAN > Host Port Routing

-Field Description Proxy ARP (Primary Gateway) When enabled, the AirLink router responds to Address Resolution Protocol (ARP) requests to resolve WAN addresses for devices on the connected LANs.
+Field Description Primary Gateway When enabled, the AirLink router responds to Address Resolution Protocol (ARP) requests to resolve WAN addresses for devices on the connected LANs.
 In doing so, the router becomes the primary gateway for connected LANs.
 Default is Enabled.
 Host Network 2 Host Network 3 Enter the IP address for Host Network 2 and 3.
 These are LAN networks connected to the AirLink router behind a router or gateway.
 They do not have the same IP range as the AirLink router LAN network.
 For example, 192.168.10.0.
 Host Network Subnet Mask 2 Host Network Subnet Mask 3 The subnet for the applicable network.
 For example, 255.255.255.0, which would with the setting above define a secondary network of 192.168.10.0/24.

 Host Network 2 Route Host Network 3 Route Choose the appropriate option, depending on how ARP requests are handled on the network.
 Options are: Ethernet - Select this option if the network uses a router that acts as an ARP proxy for addresses on subnets connected to it.
-For example, in Figure 6-17 on page 178, when traffic is destined for host 192.168.10.100 in network 2, the AirLink router sends an ARP request for 192.168.10.100.
-Note: If Proxy ARP is not enabled on the router, the transmission fails (destination unreachable). ■ Gateway - Select this option if the network uses a device that does not handle ARP requests for network devices attached to it.
+For example, in Figure 5-17 on page 137, when traffic is destined for host 192.168.10.100 in network 2, the AirLink router sends an ARP request for 192.168.10.100. ■ Gateway - Select this option if the network uses a device that does not handle ARP requests for network devices attached to it.
 When Gateway is selected, ALEOS handles ARP requests for the connected LAN devices.
 Any traffic destined for a host on the network behind a gateway is routed, by the device, through the gateway IP.
-For example, in Figure 6-17 on page 178, when traffic is destined for host 192.168.20.100 in network 3, the AirLink router sends an ARP request for the gateway (192.168.13.20), not the host.
+For example, in Figure 5-17 on page 137, when traffic is destined for host 192.168.20.100 in network 3, the AirLink router sends an ARP request for the gateway (192.168.13.20), not the host.
 When you select Gateway, Proxy ARP is not required on the router.
 Host Network 2 Gateway Host Network 3 Gateway Enter the IP address for the gateway.
 This setting appears after selecting Gateway in the Host Network Route field and clicking Apply.